Skip to main content Link Menu Expand (external link) Document Search Copy Copied

-Rqueue supports two types of message handling
+Rqueue supports two modes of message delivery:

 Message Handling